 - Application or product should be stable after each iteration i.e. ready to be shipped.
 It critically depends upon the diligent selection and segregation of user stories

-- Create small teams for better collaboration and responsibility should be defined clearly for team members with correct empirical measures to instill greater sense of accountability
+- Create small teams for better collaboration and responsibility should be defined clearly for team members with correct empirical measures to instill a greater sense of accountability

 - Definition of Done should be clearly defined for each user story.
 Often development team confuses it with Acceptance criteria